trust-mfn-berlin/animals-as-objects/vault/story.photos-with-lion-cubs.md

 </figure>

 In both cases, the lion played the role of the charismatic animal par excellence.
 It was the wild predator and colonial trophy accompanied by colonial iconography and framed by the idea of masculinity embodied by figures like Schillings and Schomburgk.
-The persistence of this idea is demonstrated by nonfiction volumes like _Bwana Simba: Der Herr der Löwen_ (Bwana Simba: The Lord of the Lions) from 2008.[^9] Schillings documented the journeys he had taken to Africa at the beginning of the 20th century in books that were widely disseminated – the 1905 _Mit Blitzlicht und Büchse_ alone, with reproductions of over 300 of his own animal photographs, was reprinted several times within the space of just a few years.[^10] While these volumes still reveal the concurrence of big-game hunting and photo shooting, Grizmek was already completely on the side of photography 50 years later.
+The persistence of this idea is demonstrated by nonfiction volumes like _Bwana Simba – Der Herr der Löwen_ (Bwana Simba – The Lord of the Lions) from 2008.[^9] Schillings documented the journeys he had taken to Africa at the beginning of the 20th century in books that were widely disseminated – the 1905 _Mit Blitzlicht und Büchse_ alone, with reproductions of over 300 of his own animal photographs, was reprinted several times within the space of just a few years.[^10] While these volumes still reveal the concurrence of big-game hunting and photo shooting, Grizmek was already completely on the side of photography 50 years later.

 In his story of saving animals, animals came closer to humans, both physically and in the cultural imaginary.
 However, the cinema screen was not necessarily the medium of choice when it came to demonstrating closeness between humans and animals.
 In the 1950s and 1960s, humans and predators primarily met above all in front of the television camera, which shifted the setting from the wild to the zoo or the TV studio.
 In programmes like _Tierparkteletreff_ (Zoo Club) und _Ein Platz für Tiere_ (A Place for Animals), the (still predominantly male) zoo directors held all kinds of animals in their arms or on their laps, as Christina Wessely writes.[^11]